laristra/flecsale/README.md

 # Current Status

+A proxy application has been written to solve the two-dimensional Euler equations on fixed meshes.
+The solution algorithm uses a first-order Godunov-type finite-volume method and an approximate flux function.
+Below is the computed density for the standard Sod shock tube problem at *t* = 0.2 s:
 <center>
 <a href="doc/sod.png"><img src="doc/sod.png" width="400" alt="The Sod shock tube at t=0.2s"></a>
 </center>

+The shock-box problem is a two-dimensional version of Sod's shock tube.
+Below are the computed solutions at **(left)** *t* = 0 s and **(right)** *t* = 0.2 s:
 <center>
 <a href="doc/shock_box1.png"><img src="doc/shock_box1.png" width="400" alt="A 2d shock box at t=0s"></a>
 <a href="doc/shock_box2.png"><img src="doc/shock_box2.png" width="400" alt="A 2d shock box at t=0.2s"></a>